 There are 9 hearts in total which will complete your draw however one of those hearts (2♥) may give your opponent a full house.

 You can also hit an ace (A♠, A♣, A♦)or king (K♠, K♣, K♦) but these cards aren’t always guaranteed to give you the best hand.

 The first question you need to ask yourself when counting outs is ’How many cards in the deck will give me the hand I want? ‘

-For example if you have a flush draw you will have 9 outs, if you have a gut shot you will have 4 and 8 outs with an opened ended straight draw.
+For example if you have a flush draw you will have 9 outs, if you have a gut shot you will have 4 outs, and with an opened ended straight draw you have 8 outs.
 A table below summarizes each draw with equity and number of outs.

 Now that you know how many outs you have you need to actually use that number There is no point in calculating your outs if we aren’t going to use it in our decision making process.

 The easiest way to do this is using the rule of 2 and 4…